damianhakert/damianhakert.github.io/source/_posts/2016-01-06-our-y-combinator-experience.markdown

 Since Y Combinator we have kept up the same level of drive and focus.
 As we’ve built our team, we’re working on extending our culture with a concrete focus on next actions; and a focus on clear goals.
 We also established the [GitLab Summit](https://about.gitlab.com/2015/11/30/gitlab-summit-2015/) so we can have everyone under the same roof working together in person.

 ## The network effect

 There’s no question that this environment offers the participants huge advantages.
 You have a sense that everyone in the program is personally invested in your success.
-Considering YC take on 7% ownership, they are quite committed to your success.
 Beyond the direct mentorship, biggest benefit of having participated in Y Combinator is access to the network.

 There’s a lot of experience available to you as a member of Y Combinator.
 They are very selective, choosing only what they feel are the most high-potential startups.
 Other founding teams in your batch are working on things that seem hard or impossible, it’s amazing to see what they are developing.
 They are also a diverse group with different backgrounds and skills.
 Other founders offer their direct help, without you having to ask for it.
 For example, they might make referrals and recommendations for key contacts.